ariadne-cps/ariadne/README.md

 If you downloaded an automatically packaged archive for Ariadne instead, you will need to manually clone the pybind11 repository into an external/pybind11 directory.

+Finally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).

 Specific instructions for Ubuntu and macOS follow.

 ##### Ubuntu